elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-structural-differences-between-monosaccharides-and-polysaccharides.md

 ---
 _schema: default
-id: 157480
+id: 168322
-date: 2025-01-22
+date: 2025-02-03
-title: >-
-    What are the structural differences between monosaccharides and polysaccharides?
+title: What are the structural differences between monosaccharides and polysaccharides?
-article_title: >-
-    What are the structural differences between monosaccharides and polysaccharides?
+article_title: What are the structural differences between monosaccharides and polysaccharides?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content discusses the structural and functional differences between monosaccharides, the simplest carbohydrates, and polysaccharides, which are complex carbohydrates formed by multiple monosaccharide units.
+    This content discusses the structural differences between monosaccharides and polysaccharides, detailing their definitions, chemical structures, examples, and their functional roles in biological systems.
   page_keywords: >-
-    monosaccharides, polysaccharides, carbohydrates, structural differences, sugar units, glucose, fructose, galactose, glycosidic bonds, energy storage, cellulose, chitin, energy source, biological functions, chemical structure
+    monosaccharides, polysaccharides, carbohydrates, chemical structure, sugar units, energy storage, glucose, fructose, galactose, starch, cellulose, glycogen, chitin, glycosidic bonds, hydroxyl groups, carbonyl group, structural differences, functional differences
 author: QuickTakes
 question: >-
     What are the structural differences between monosaccharides and polysaccharides?